chakrabar/chakrabar.github.io/_posts/unpublished/2018-06-19-aspnet-core-security.md

 #### XSRF : Cross-Site Request Forgery

-For example, you get a malicious mail that takes you to a unintended website (which may look similar to your knows site, like your bank site).
+For example, you get a malicious mail that takes you to a unintended website (which may look similar to your known site, like your XYZ bank site).

-And then it makes you click a button (or does that automatically through a script), which posts a request to the other site (the actual bank site).
+And then it makes you click a button (or does that automatically through a script), which posts a request to the other site (the actual XYZ bank site).
 Assuming you are already logged in to a secure site from the same browser, the browser will send the valid authentication cookie.
 This request will succeed and can do harmful things.

-ASP.NET Core can use some NuGet packages to add anti-forgery keys to the page.
-This basically adds some random encrypted value in the cookie, as well as in some hidden form field. the form fields request token also includes some additional user specific data.
+ASP.NET Core can use some NuGet packages to add **anti-forgery token** to the page.
+This basically adds some random encrypted value in the cookie, as well as in some hidden form field. the form field's request token also includes some additional user specific data.
 On post to server, it matches those two values.
 If they are not same (the random key in cookie and from form post), or request token does not match a valid user, the server rejects the request.

 #### SQL Injection